10up/ElasticPress/.github/ISSUE_TEMPLATE.md

-- Did you search for similar issues before submitting this one?
+- Have you search for similar issues before submitting this one?

 - Is this a bug, question or feature request:

 - Describe the issue you encountered:

-- Tell me your WordPress version:
+- Current WordPress version:

-- Tell me your ElasticPress version:
+- Current ElasticPress version:

-- Tell me your Elasticsearch version:
+- Current Elasticsearch version:

 - Where do you host your Elasticsearch server:

-- Other plugins installed (woocommerce, cache plugins, etc..):
+- Other plugins installed (WooCommerce, Simple Redirect Manager, etc..):
     1.
     2.
     3.